 Carnival on Aruba is not just a one day, one week or even one month event.
-During January and February the entire island lives and breathes Carnival.
+During January, February and sometimes even into March, the entire island lives and breathes Carnival.
 Each year when Carnival ends people are already preparing for the next one, brainstorming for new group themes, costume designs, composing winning road march tunes, building parade floats, electing queens…you get the gist.

 After the new year has begun and the holidays have come to an end, many people might find this the perfect time to rest and recoup, and yes, as you may already suspect, Arubians don’t need to.
 Carnival spirit is literally sparked by the first parade to hit the streets of Oranjestad, Parada di Flambeu (Torch Parade), better known as Fakkel Optocht.
 In the past this parade was filled with burning torches, which now have been long replaced by millions of bright, colorful (and often flashing) lights.
 Those participating or performing in the parade accessorize these lights however possible, whether it is on their hats, shirts, heads, shoes…some opt to decorate their bodies with glow in the dark paint.

 The loud beats of traditional carnival music, singing and hip swaying immediately take over and the island is officially in full Carnival mode.
 The Carnival schedule is jam packed with weekly events, leaving little excuse to miss out.
 It continues with Jump ins, King and Queen Elections, Calypso, festivals, contests, live music, celebrations for children, parties (pre and after) and of course the most popular, parades.